 It began out as a perfect summer day.
 The weather was ideal: warm and balmy.
 A legitimate 82 at Black Gold (course in southern California) was a good day of golf for me.
-Driving home with the moon roof open and Van Morison blaring, a nice long nap was all I needed to round-out the “perfect” day.
+Driving home with the moon roof open and Van Morison blaring, a nice long nap was all I needed to round out the “perfect” day.

 Upon returning home, my mindset had changed considerably.
 The rhythms and energy of our neighborhood were running particularly high on this Saturday in July.

-My sons, their cousins and the neighborhood denizens were all wreaking havoc in our backyard.
-Outside of the pool, kids were playing Frisbee, basketball and catch with baseballs; inside the pool, diving contests, pool-basketball (coined PBA by my kids), raft races and volleyball.
+My sons, their cousins, and the neighborhood denizens were all wreaking havoc in our backyard.
+Outside of the pool, kids were playing Frisbee, basketball, and catch with baseballs; inside the pool, diving contests, pool-basketball (coined PBA by my kids), raft races, and volleyball.
 The adults, off to the side, enjoyed the loud music and liberal flowing beer and wine.
 My nap was now an obstacle to the perfect day; I joined the action.

 The day my life changed

 Since my kids were very young, they would often challenge me to various feats from the diving board.
-Watching me soar over them and their friends was the stunt most requested.
+Watching me soar over them and their friends were the stunt most requested.
 They issued the challenge and set the stage.
 Five kids, lying on rafts separated by an arm’s length, with the first raft placed about two feet from the end of the diving board.
-With my confidence running high from the 82, I accepted the challenge.
+With my confidence running high from 82, I accepted the challenge.

 Beginning the dive, I executed what I thought was an auspicious spring from the board, clearing the field should be no problem.
 I did in fact clear them easily, but the dive necessitated a steep entry into the water.
 The result: I hit my head at the pool’s bottom at an angle approaching 90 degrees.